Changing strings and staying in tune

 |

-Not much you can do about scratches from belt buckles except to have the back of the guitar refinished.
-The best cure is prevention and my own way of doing this is to pull my shirt out of the front of my pants and wrap it round the buckle before playing the guitar standing up.
+You can buy a protective pad to stick on the back of your precious guitar, however a cheaper solution (without buying one of these things) is to pull your shirt out and wrap it round the buckle before playing the guitar standing up.
 Works for me!
 Alternatively stop posing and sit down.

 |